 Bullying negatively impacts the mental wellbeing of too many children with both face-to-face and online bullying affecting thousands of young people each year.
 We owe it to them to collaborate with schools and offer a program that promotes upstander behaviour – building self-assurance, awareness, empathy and wellbeing, so that students can experience a positive and safe school journey.

-Click here to see how the Stand Up for Respect movement spread and how one group of school leaders are standing up for a more respectful world.
+Watch the video above to see how one group of school leaders are standing up for a more respectful world.
 We are sure you’ll be as inspired as we are.

 Last term, 57 Years 5 and 6 students from Woongoolba State School received their Stand Up for Respect program certificates.